wmccd/Coroutines/README.md

 * when the parent is cancelled, the child coroutines are cancelled too
 * when a child raises an error it destroys the parent as well

+Note:
+*runBlocking*{} is not an extension function on CoroutineScope.
+This means it can't be a child and it can only be the root coroutine (the root of all other coroutines in the hierarchy)

 ## Dispatchers